 "THE TOMATO GARDEN"

-13. Melissa R. Mendelson: Melissa was a Long Island News reporter and
+3. Melissa R. Mendelson: Melissa was a Long Island News reporter and for

-on Yahoo!
-Voices, and her writing is also featured in several artistic videos on
+Yahoo!
+Voices.
+Her works are also featured in several artistic videos on Youtube.
+Her

-Youtube.
-Her poetry and short stories continue to be published both online and in
+poetry and short stories continue to be published both online and in print.
+"Tracing

-print.
-"Tracing Dreams" is one of her best SS.
-To which we are pleased to add her
+Dreams" is one of her best SS.
+To which we are pleased to add her latest work

 "KEYS TO THE WORLD"

 4. Su Chang-Wu, the descendant of an Emperor of ancient China, was born in

 America.
 Currently a teaching assistant in Theoretical Philosophy at the University of